Ruth Pearl: Education

 four women in a class of 120.
 While at Technion, she met Judea Pearl and, in 1960, they married and moved to the United States for graduate studies.
 She earned a master’s degree in electrical engineering from the Newark College of Engineering (now known as the New Jersey Institute of Technology).

-Professional life
+Later life

-Before finishing her master’s, Pearl started working on microwave antennas while her husband pursued his graduate studies at the Polytechnic Institute of Brooklyn (now NYU School of Engineering).
-The couple had two children and continued to live in New Jersey until 1966, when they moved to Los Angeles.
-They had a third child in Los Angeles in 1969.

-From the mid-1960s to the mid-1990s, Pearl worked as a computer software developer and systems analyst.
-Her talent for trouble-shooting mainframes and other computer systems of that era led to a long career at TRW and NCR Corp.
-She later consulted to major banks in the LA area and earned a reputation as a wizard troubleshooter.

 After the kidnapping and murder of her son Daniel in 2002, Pearl and her family started the nonprofit Daniel Pearl Foundation to continue Daniel’s legacy and values.
 The organization seeks to promote tolerance, combat hatred, and nurture cross-cultural understanding, particularly through journalism, music and dialogue, three of Daniel’s passions in life.

 Pearl served in multiple executive roles with the Daniel Pearl Foundation, effectively managing it as CEO.
 She helped establish and guide numerous programs, including Daniel Pearl Journalism Fellowships, which bring mid-career journalists from Muslim-dominated countries to work at U.S.-based news organizations.
 She also oversaw Daniel Pearl World Music Days, an annual celebration of global concerts dedicated to using music as a bridge between cultures.
 Through these programs and others, she hoped to combat hatred and violence by connecting people through their common humanity.

-Pearl and her husband also edited the book I Am Jewish: Personal Reflections Inspired by the Last Words of Daniel Pearl, winner of the 2004 National Jewish Book Award.
-Taking its name from Daniel’s final words before his murder, the book presents essays and observations from prominent Jewish figures on Jewish identity and what those words mean to them, and thus provides a panoramic view of how Jews define themselves in the 21st century.